Tight Virginia governor's race sets tone on Election Day eve

 A ballot question in Minneapolis, meanwhile, could reshape policing in that community, where the killing of George Floyd last year touched off sweeping demonstrations for racial justice across the nation.

-But what happens in Virginia — onetime Republican-leaning territory that has gotten bluer in recent years — promised to have repercussions that may shake both parties.
+But what happens in Virginia — onetime Republican-leaning territory that has gotten bluer in recent years — promises to have repercussions that may shake both parties.

 A McAuliffe win could reassure Democrats heading into next year’s midterm elections, when control of Congress is at stake.
 An upset by Youngkin, however, would let Republicans say they’ve seized political momentum and don’t plan to relinquish it during the midterms.